Bchass/AutoPay/README.md

 ### Requirements:
 1. NPM or Yarn
-2. Puppeteer
-3. Puppeteer-extra
+2. Puppeteer-extra
-4. Puppeteer-Stealth
+3. Puppeteer-Stealth
-5. Puppeteer-extra-Adblocker (found on the same page as puppeteer-extra)
+4. Puppeteer-extra-Adblocker (found on the same page as puppeteer-extra)
-6. dotenv (add .dotenv to the root directory of the script)
+5. dotenv (add .dotenv to the root directory of the script)
 ----

 ### Usage: